-The idea of a mobile workforce may appear to be novel, but it isn’t the case.
+The idea of a mobile workforce may appear novel, but that isn’t the case.
 The term “telecommuting” was developed in 1972 when Jack Nilles worked remotely on a sophisticated NASA communication project.
-Organizations gradually grew to accept that employees did not need to be physically present in the office to do their tasks.
+Organizations gradually accepted that mobile employees did not need to be physically present in the office to do their tasks.

-This is especially important to streamline remote workforce management and provide the flexibility that today’s generation requires.
-In this article, we take you through the fundamentals of what mobile workforce, its advantages, and disadvantages.
+This is especially important to streamline workforce management and provide the flexibility that today’s generation requires.
+In this article, we take you through the fundamentals of mobile workforce management technology, its advantages, disadvantages, and tips.

 What is a Mobile Workforce?

 Even on company premises, the influence of technology in a mobile workforce setting is significant.
 Over time, the number of mobile workers has steadily increased.
-With the correct technology, we can now record conversations on our phones, use transcription software, snap photographs of difficult situations and send them over in seconds, and, with the correct technology, even use augmented reality to repair a refrigerator that is causing customers problems.
+With the correct technology, we can now record conversations on our phones, use transcription software, snap photographs of difficult situations, and send them over in seconds, and, with the right technology, even use augmented reality to repair a refrigerator causing customers problems.
 These technological advancements are integral to the success of a mobile workforce, whether on-site or remote.

 Pros & Cons of Mobile Workforce